 Though I never thought it would happen to me, especially not so soon, I had traveler’s fatigue.
 I was over traveling for the time being.
 I couldn’t be tempted by any destinations or attractions or activities to come out of my funk.
 I was blaaahhhhhhh, I was spending too much money and I couldn’t figure out what I wanted to do next.

 So, where’d I end up?
-With Jane Austen in the English countryside, of course, followed by a jaunt to the USA for beautiful wedding and some downtime.
+With Jane Austen on a pilgrimage in the English countryside, of course, followed by a jaunt to the USA for beautiful wedding and some downtime.
 Details to come!

 - I had such quality friend time the past two months!
 Orlando pal Jen met me in Spain.
 We shopped all over Barcelona, ate amazing pinxtos & churros y chocolate in San Sebastian and watched Running of the Bulls in Pamplona.
 Such fun!

-- I ran into the lovely Michael Hodsen (follow him on Twitter @MobileLawyer) in San Sebastian while I was trying to figure my life out.
-He’s super.
+- I ran into the lovely Michael Hodsen in San Sebastian while I was trying to figure my life out.
 We also ate lots of pintxos and Skyped my family from a stoop in Old Town.
-Read his blog here.

 - I never knew when I left for this solo trip that I would hardly ever be solo at all.
 It was such a welcome relief to run into old (but new!) friends again and again along the way.
 I met up with my Western Australia pals (met in Ios), Nicole & Anthony, in Barcelona, London and New York.
 And, I got to see Amber (met in Thailand/Laos) again in Turkey and London.
 And I had the loveliest, dishiest Thames-side dinner with Hannah who I met in Mykonos a few months ago.